 Tapestry, manufactured with application of traditional dual-warp weaver’s craft technology and XIX-century old looms.
 It can be used as a coverlet for chair or bench or wall decoration.
 This tapestry depicts a pair of cocks and a tree of life.
-Particularly noteworthy is the color of the fabric, which in the bottom is made of a lighter shade of wool, and its upper part of the darker.
-Owing to application of dual-warp weaver’s craft technology, this fabric can be presented from its both sides.
+Particularly noteworthy is the color of the fabric, the bottom part of which was made of wool of a different shade than its upper part.
+Owning to application of dual-warp weaver’s craft technology, this fabric can be presented from its both sides.
 Dual-warp weaver’s craft poses one of the most interesting and original traditions in Polish folk art.
 Although formerly this type of weaver’s craft was popular in whole Europe, to this day it preserved only in North-East Poland, Spain, Sweden and Italy.
 Therefore presented fabrics pose true one-offs.

 Weaving is one of the oldest crafts.
 In the past every house was equipped with a weaving workshop.
 Women occupied themselves more frequently with it than men.
 They made parts of attire, fabrics necessary for household use and for interior decoration.
 Natural materials were used in the Polish weaving sourced from and processed on their own household and farm: linen, wool and hemp.
 Double-warped weaving is one of the most interesting and most original traditions in Polish folk art.
 The origin of double-warped weaving is unclear.
 It arises controversies to this day.
 Outside of Europe this weaving type can be found solely in Mexico and Peru.
 Although weaving used to be popular Europe-wide in the past, it has been preserved exclusively in northern-east Poland, Spain, Sweden and Italy.
 Double-warped weaving has stood the test of time only in one centre in Poland – in Janów Podlaski.